sordina/sordina.github.io/_drafts/promises-architecture.markdown

 * Retroactively retract non-verified promises
 * Associate previously disassociated accounts and identities
 * Promote non-verifying services to verifying services through a service trust network
+* Make a promise to someone who does not yet have a promises account